honkit/honkit/README.md

 - Remove `install` command
     - Instead of it, just use `npm install` or `yarn install`
 - Remove `global-npm` dependency
-    - You can install with another npm package manager like `yarn`
+    - You can use it with another npm package manager like `yarn`

 ## Benchmarks